 Many web applications built with modern frameworks, like React, Vue, and Angular, are single-page applications (SPAs) that dynamically handle routing and rendering client-side instead of fetching each rendered page from the server.
-You can use MongoDB Realm to host your SPA and serve it to clients.
+You can use Atlas App Services to host your SPA and serve it to clients.

-To host your app, you need to specify that it's a SPA in Realm.
-By default, Realm handles requests for a given resource by returning the file hosted at the specified resource path or a 404 if no file matches the path.
+To host your app, you need to specify that it's a SPA in App Services.
+By default, App Services handles requests for a given resource by returning the file hosted at the specified resource path or a 404 if no file matches the path.
 However, SPAs render in a single, specific HTML file so all requests should return that file regardless of the requested resource path.

-This guide covers how you can configure Realm Hosting to redirect all resource requests to a single file to support the SPA pattern.
+This guide covers how you can configure App Services Hosting to redirect all resource requests to a single file to support the SPA pattern.

 404 Errors in Single-Page Apps

 When single-page application hosting is enabled, App Services always returns an HTTP 200 response with the app root regardless of the requested route.
 This means that you cannot specify a custom 404 page for a SPA.
 Instead, you should include custom code in your application to handle invalid routes.